by Ron Prosek, FaCT Board

 In this episode of "Just the Facts," featuring guest Distinguished Speaker, Justin Nobel, acclaimed journalist and author, a dark and critical issue within the oil and gas industry comes to light--radioactivity in oilfield waste.

-Meet FaCT's Three Brine Education Interns: Faith from Marietta College, Kelsie from Kent State University; and Catelin from Kenyon College.
+Meet FaCT's Three Brine Education Interns: Faith Wilson from Marietta College, Kelsie Lang from Kent State University; and Catelin Bromfield from Kenyon College.
 They will share with us the presentations that they have been giving on their campuses; and they will share their experiences in preparing their presentations, working with their student teams, interacting with their professors, booking venues, and reactions from their audiences and follow-up.

 "Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible." - St. Francis of Assisi